Convergence rates for loop-erased random walk and other Loewner curves: Introduction, motivation and results

-where both curves are parameterized by capacity, $\ee_n=n^{-1/24}$ is the convergence rate of the driving terms from \cite{BJK}, and $\sigma$ is a stopping time.
-The same estimate holds for the pre-images of the curves in $D_n$. \end{Theorem*} (The stopping time $\sigma=\sigma(\ee,T)$ can be taken as the minimum of some fixed $T<\infty$ and the first time such that the forward SLE$_2$ flow of $-\tilde{\gamma}(0)$ is smaller than some given $\ee>0$.
-Note that in this case $\lim_{\ee \to 0} \sigma(\ee,T) = T$ almost surely, see Appendix~\ref{sle-sect}.)
-This quantifies the convergence result \cite[Theorem~3.9]{LSW} of Lawler, Schramm, and Werner.
-As indicated, the proof considers the couplings of \cite{BJK} in which if $s < 1/24$, then with probability at least $1-n^{-s}$ the estimate $\sup_{t \in [0,T]}|W_n(t)-W(t)| < n^{-s}$ holds for the driving term $W_n$ of the LERW on $D_n$ and $W$, a Brownian motion with speed $2$ on $\partial \DD$.
-Using the Brownian motion as driving term in the Loewner equation we have a coupling of the LERW image and SLE$_2$ for each $n$, with their driving terms close.
-We then show that the above reasoning can be carried out on an event with large probability in terms of $n$ to prove Theorem~\ref{lerw-thm}.
+where both curves are parameterized by capacity, $\varepsilon _n=n^{-1/24}$ is the convergence rate of the driving terms from \cite{BJK}, and $\sigma$ is a stopping time.
+The same estimate holds for the preimages of the curves in $D_n$. \end{Theorem*}

+[The stopping time $\sigma=\sigma(\varepsilon,T)$, which is needed for technical reasons, can be taken as the minimum of some fixed $T<\infty$ and the first time such that the forward SLE$_2$ flow of $-\tilde {\gamma }(0)$ is smaller than some given $\varepsilon>0$.
+We have $\lim_{\varepsilon\to0} \sigma(\varepsilon,T) = T$ almost surely, see Appendix~\ref {sle-sect}.]
+This quantifies the convergence result \cite{LSW}, Theorem~3.9, of Lawler, Schramm and Werner.
+As indicated, the proof considers the couplings of \cite{BJK} in which if $s < 1/24$, then with probability at least $1-n^{-s}$ the estimate $\sup_{t \in[0,T]}|W_n(t)-W(t)| < n^{-s}$ holds.
+Here, $W_n$ is of the LERW in $D_n$ and $W$ is a Brownian motion with speed $2$ on $\partial\mathbb{D}$.
+Using the Brownian motion as driving term in the Loewner equation, we have a coupling of the LERW image and SLE$_2$ for each $n$, with their driving terms close.
+To prove Theorem~\ref{lerw-thm}, we then show that the above reasoning can be carried out on an event with large probability in terms of $n$.
 Some work is required to establish the needed geometric condition for the LERW path; see Proposition~\ref{lerw-sm}.

-In Appendix~\ref{sle-sect} we derive an estimate on the probability (in terms of $y$) that a bound of the type \eqref{intro1} holds for \emph{radial} SLE from a corresponding estimate for chordal SLE from \cite{JVL}.
-This is where the stopping time $\sigma=\sigma(\ee,T)$ is needed; it is related to the ``disconnection time'' when the radial and chordal SLE$_\kappa$ processes become singular with respect to each other.
+In Appendix~\ref{sle-sect}, we derive an estimate on the probability (in terms of $y$) that a bound of the type (\ref{intro1}) holds for \emph{radial} SLE from a corresponding estimate for chordal SLE from \cite{JVL}.

-Finally, in Appendix~\ref{grid-sect} we discuss a convergence rate result for a sequence of grid-domain approximations of a quasidisk which allows us to directly ``transfer'' the geometric condition to $\DD$.
+Finally, in Appendix~\ref{grid-sect} we discuss a convergence rate result for a sequence of grid-domain approximations of a quasidisk which allows us to directly ``transfer'' the required geometric condition to $\mathbb{D}$.